romgere/MyExoMy/README.md

 **TODO** :

 - Update docker / readme to not run Web GUI on Raspberry (& not install it)
+- Allow command to live update some settings (camera settings, ...)
 - Send some usefull information from Rover (Wifi strengh, ...)
 - handle 4G hat, GPS position & init SMS
 - plug arduino to raspberry with I2C & start with sending LiPO battery voltage